Whole30 Big Mac Potato Skins

 Well here’s one snack you’re definitely going to want to make for the Superbowl – Whole30 Big Mac Potato Skins, complete with “Special Sauce” and everything.
 They were by far my favorite Whole30 recipe this January.

-The crispy potato skins are my favorite part, because they give you all the happiness of the fries that you inevitably order on the side of your Big Mac.
-First, you have to start with the the perfect baked potato, so just follow my instructions below.
+The crispy potato skins are so great, because they give you all the happiness of the fries that you inevitably order on the side of your Big Mac.

 Baked potatoes should be crispy on the outside and soft and fluffy on the inside, and my way is totally fool-proof.
 It’s totally not necessary to wrap them in tin foil, because all you need to do is drizzle the skins with extra virgin olive oil and sprinkle them with flakey sea salt before you bake them.
 Trust me, they’ll be absolutely perfect every single time.